ianstormtaylor/slate/docs/concepts/06-editor.md

 # Editor

-All of the behaviors, content and state of a Slate editor is rolled up up into a single, top-level `Editor` object.
+All of the behaviors, content and state of a Slate editor is rolled up into a single, top-level `Editor` object.
 It has an interface of:

 ```ts
 interface Editor {